Move over, Pornhub: This new site rethinks the UX of porn

 “Arousal and comprehension are not solely derived from visual stimulus,” says body image advocate and sex educator Laura Delarato, when I asked her if there’s space in the industry for audio porn.
 “I’m not surprised that there is a market and interest for audio erotica, especially one where users can generate their own content and partake in their own voyeurism knowing that others might listen to their voice and story.”

-Spiegel feels that what separates Quinn from the other audio porn platforms out there, like subscription-based Dipsea, is that she considers the site (which is free to access) a platform, rather than a content producer.
+Spiegel feels that what separates Quinn from other audio porn companies out there, like subscription-based Dipsea, is that the site (which is free to access) is a platform, rather than a content producer.
 This allows amateurs and professionals alike to upload audio content with the click of a button—and maintain their own feeds that users can follow, like, comment on, and even tip through, with a payment system that will be integrated into the platform later this month.
 The company may look to establish a revenue model similar to other free platforms eventually, saying in a statement that Quinn is exploring “multiple forms of monetization, including advertising.”

 [Image: courtesy Quinn]